TrackerSB/WoodPacker/README.md

 1. The rectangles are often not allowed to be rotated (since the running direction of the wood grain is important)

 Luckily, these restrictions should be enough to make an appropriate rectangle packing algorithm feasible

+### Optimization
+Finding an optimal cutting plan depends on multiple criteria including how expensive the initial plank is and how long it should take to cut all the pieces.
+Hence there is no clear "perfect" cutting plan and the optimization criteria have to be exposed to the user in a way such that users understand the criteria and can utilize them.